leafarafael/screwfast/src/content/products/en/garrett-at-gold.md

 ---
-title: "Excalibur II"
+title: "Garrett AT Gold"
-description: "Top underwater performance"
+description: "Ultimate precision, ultimate control"

 main:
-  id: 11
+  id: 13
-  price: 5000
+  price: 2500
   content: |
     Introducing the SF-AB A765 Assorted Screw Set – the ultimate solution for your screw fastening needs.
 This comprehensive set includes a wide variety of screws meticulously curated to tackle various projects with ease and precision.
-  imgCard: "@/images/excalibur.png"
+  imgCard: "@/images/garrett-at-gold.png"
-  imgMain: "@/images/excalibur.png"
+  imgMain: "@/images/garrett-at-gold.png"
   imgAlt: "Mockup boxes of assorted screw set"
 tabs:
   - id: "tabs-with-card-item-1"